 There’s no better time to sample and savour some of England and Wales’ best beers and ciders than when the sun is shining and hours of daylight extend late into the evening.
-Head to any one of these festivals to sample some of the ever-growing range of high quality drinks being created by British brewers, safe in the knowledge you’ll find a hostel bed nearby to retire to when you’ve had your fill.
+Head to any one of these beer and cider festivals to sample some of the ever-growing range of high quality drinks being created by British brewers, safe in the knowledge you’ll find a hostel bed nearby to retire to when you’ve had your fill.
 Oh, and a YHA breakfast is the perfect way to clear away the cobwebs if you slightly over indulge!

 Cambridge Beer Festival

 Now in its 46th iteration, the Cambridge Beer Festival is back and better than ever.
 With more than 200 ales, 80 ciders and perries, plus foreign beer, wines and meads available for you to sample throughout the course of the week, it’s well worth a visit.
 There’s also a cheese counter, with a vast range of British cheeses to try.
 Since 2001 the Cambridge Beer Festival has been held on Jesus Green, a pretty grassed area next to the River Cam – picture perfect when bathed in early summer sunshine!

 Just a 5 minute walk from Lewes station, this CAMRA affiliated beer and cider festival offers an excellent selection of nearly 90 different beers sourced from both local breweries and those further afield, as well as a number of ciders and perries for visitors with a sweeter tooth.
 Lewes’s Old Town Hall and Assembly Rooms provide a splendid setting, whilst hot and cold food is on offer throughout.
 Tickets for the popular Friday night and Saturday lunchtime sessions always sell very quickly, so early purchase is advised, and admission is by advance ticket only.